-America?s wineries are young compared to those in the rest of the world, but they have a rich, vibrant, and haunted history.
-Yes, there are wineries across the U.S. that are inhabited by ghosts!
+America’s wineries are young compared to those in the rest of the world, but they have a rich, vibrant, and haunted history.
+Yes, there are wineries across the U.S. that are inhabited by ghostly beings!
 Some of the ghosts are benevolent presences that protect the wineries; others cause mischief by moving objects around and making messes.
 These are some of the most haunted wineries in the U.S.

 Bartholomew Park Winery

 The Bartholomew Park Winery is built on land that once served as a women’s prison and hospital and housed a morgue, so it’s kind of a given that it would be haunted.
 The hospital closed in 1957 but ghost hunters have found evidence that spirits are still around.
 Some of the evidence includes rooms suddenly becoming ice cold, musical instruments playing, doors locking on their own, and objects being moved.
 Some people have reported hearing hymns and other songs in the cellars in the late afternoon and at night.
 The winery embraces its haunted past, occasionally hosting events with ghost hunters and psychics.

 Several different ghost hunting groups have visited Crosstimbers Winery to search for paranormal activity in the house and barn on the property.
 While the house is old, the ghost story surrounding the house is not.
 It is thought that the ghost is a former owner who died of pneumonia while sleeping in the kitchen.
 Her daughters visited once and said they felt their mother patting their hair and could smell her perfume.
 There have also been stories of flashes of light in photographs, knocking on the front door when no one is there, and vibrating blinds.
 Ghost hunters have also found 12 spirits in the upper levels of the barn.